The Faith of Florence Henderson from THE BRADY BUNCH

 Although both Debbie Reynolds and Florence Henderson had severe challenges throughout their lives, both were sustained by their faith and leave a legacy and example of love for God and family.

 Written by Diane Howard, Ph.D.
 (Performance Studies), www.dianehoward.comDo you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!